 Don't confuse knowing you are not mentally ready to own being an author with not being capable of writing a book.
 The two are very different.
 You can finish a book and put it in a drawer and know it only needs edits and that is fine.
-That does not mean you can't write a book.
-That could mean that in your heart, you know you are not developed enough professionally to feel comfortable releasing or querying a book.
+That does not mean you can't write a book or more books.
+That could mean that in your heart, you know you are not developed enough professionally to feel comfortable releasing or querying a book which is just fine.

-I took four years of observing, stalling, over volunteering and over tasking myself for me to finally accept I didn't feel like I knew enough to be an author yet.
+I took four years of observing, stalling, over volunteering and over tasking myself for me to finally accept I didn't feel like I knew enough to be "an author" yet.
+But I am ready you say.
+Good for you, I wasn't.
+I needed to understand the business aspect of it enough to know I wasn't getting taken advantage of, I needed to know I could write a good book (for real, not just my ego ra-ra-ing me into thinking I was writing a good book).
+I needed to learn that my writing style is not conducive to winning contests because I take the first two chapter to build both my protagonists in.
 I didn't know if I could ignore an agent's request to change this or that even if I KNEW I had it right for my story.
 I didn't know if traditional versus indie publishing was right for me.
-It all took time for me to figure that out.
+It all took time for me to figure all that out.
 So if you are not finishing your books, consider that you might have some big picture things you need to work out before you publish even if you are well past THE END.
-Once I finally had those answers and enough experience to be confident in them things fell into place, almost as if by magic.
+Once I finally had those answers, and enough experience to be confident in them, things fell into place, almost as if by magic.

 Taking the time to figure out your long term plans and goals can save you tons of money, time and effort.
+Do not underestimate the value of really thinking about where you are trying to go, even if you don't have the exact destination set.
 It can be downright demoralizing to have to start from scratch on marketing and promotion platforms because you didn't think out your plans.
 More on how to do that later as well.
-Don't ever short change yourself the time to think things through no matter what everyone else says.
-I am on a RWA chapter board, liaison to another RWA board and have been on a planning committee for the largest writer's conference on the West Coast for six years.
+Don't ever short change yourself the time to think things through no matter what everyone else says or is doing.
+I am a webmaster for two RWA chapters, have been on a RWA chapter board on multiple occasions, liaison to other RWA boards for various things and have been on a planning committee for the largest writer's conference on the West Coast for six years.
 I am a big fish in my little pond and have met and networked with dozens of editors, agents and publishers over the years.
-I have eleven requests for fulls that I stared at and felt like a failure not brining myself to submit.
-I kicked myself daily for three straight years because I couldn't get the lead out and just finish already.
+I have had eighteen requests for fulls that I stared at and felt like a failure not bringing myself to submit.
+I kicked myself daily for three straight years because I couldn't get the lead out and just finish to a point I was happy with already.
 I wasted hours researching this or that agent or editor.
 I pitched at our conference every year and always got requests for fulls.